ChrisMenkhus/WebSmithStore/README.md

 ## NEXTJS STRIPE PRISMIC VERCEL STORE

-Create a web app template with reusable components for deploying an ecommerce store to Vercel.
-Keep functions pure and intentions obvious.

 The web app is created with NextJs for Server Side Rendering.
 The API is a NextJs API Endpoint.
 The entire web app is hosted on Vercel.